pReparing for the at-home ViSit (before and after the procedUre)

 - Please choose a room that is well lit and can comfortably accommodate the number of people you anticipate being present.
 This will include Dr. Holt, a technician and your pet plus any family members you would like in the room.

 - Please have your method of payment ready.
+We take credit card (Visa, Mastercard, American Express) or we take cash with a 5% discount.
 We do not accept checks unless discussed prior to the appointment.